Lightstreamer/Lightstreamer-example-StockList-client-android/README.md

   </tr>
 </table>

-This is a Java-for-Android version of the [Stock-List Demos](https://github.com/Weswit/Lightstreamer-example-Stocklist-client-javascript).<br>
+This is a Java-for-Android version of the [Lightstreamer - Basic Stock-List Demo - HTML client](https://github.com/Weswit/Lightstreamer-example-StockList-client-javascript#basic-stock-list-demo---html-client).<br>
 This app uses the <b>Android Client API for Lightstreamer</b> to handle the communications with Lightstreamer Server.
 A simple user interface is implemented to display the real-time data received from Lightstreamer Server.<br>

 ## Dig the code ##